Search

 I have opposed, from the start, the use of taxpayer dollars to support a stadium for a private organization, owned by billionaires, that will make them billions of dollars.
 The more the deal is analyzed, the more resolved I am in my position.

-We learned that without the stadium, the land would support nearly double the number of housing units – 5,000 more than the anticipated 6,500 in the current deal.
+And we learned that without the stadium, the land would support nearly double the number of housing units – 5,000 more than the anticipated 6,000 in the current deal.
 This at a time when D.C. faces a housing crisis and an affordable housing crisis.

-And the deal does not include a timeline to build that housing.
+The deal still does not include a guaranteed timeline to build that housing.
 Without the guarantee of expedited housing development, there is no economic advantage to a stadium.

-None of this is surprising – every piece of evidence, including decades of studies around the country, shows that football stadiums are net revenue losers for cities, as counterintuitive as that may seem at first.
+None of this is surprising – every piece of evidence, including decades of studies around the country, shows that football stadiums are net revenue losers for cities, as counterintuitive as that may seem.

-The massive development would sit alongside a beautiful and recovering section of the Anacostia River and protected lands on its edge.
+Meanwhile, the massive development would sit alongside a beautiful and recovering section of the Anacostia River and protected lands on its edge.
+What happens at the site will impact the river and the environment for decades.
 But the plan lacks guarantees for sustainable and green development worthy of a world-class stadium project, and assurances about stormwater management, energy efficiency, and more.

 ###